alan-turing-institute/bias-in-AI-course/Milestone5_Trade-offs-and-Interactions-of-Bias-and-Discrimination-with-other-verticals-in-Trustworthy-AI/README.md

 - [Notebook: Exploring Explainability techniques](https://colab.research.google.com/github/alan-turing-institute/bias-in-AI-course/blob/main/Milestone5_Trade-offs-and-Interactions-of-Bias-and-Discrimination-with-other-verticals-in-Trustworthy-AI/notebooks/M5_Practice_Explainability.ipynb)

-**Practice Instructions:**<br>
+**Practice Instructions:** <br>
-You can chose to download the notebook on your machine and use it with Jupyter, or open it directly through Google Colab.
+You can chose to download the notebooks on your machine and use them with Jupyter, or open them directly through Google Colab by clicking on the links above.
+If the latter, make sure you copy them in your own Google Drive as the original files are not editable.

-If the latter:
-- Make sure you copy them in your own Google Drive as the original file is not editable.

-If you use the notebooks locally:
-- The data can be downloaded from the "notebooks" folder (data.pickle).
+The data is downloaded directly from openML in the notebooks.
-- Make sure to save the data in the same folder as the notebooks.

-Note that the data for Milestone 4 is slighlty different than the data for Milestone 3 and 5 (but the data for 3 & 5 is the same).